As seen in:

 Here’s a recap of how to write a goodbye email to coworkers:

-- Add details like what you learned from them, something you have in common, or a funny moment.
+- Add details.
+What you learned from them, something you have in common, or a funny moment.

 - Include copious contact info.
 It’s a welcome mat that shows you value the connection.